SSS-192858/Canadian_re-admittance_ML/endterm project/Report.md

 ## Conclusion

-The neural networks, SVMs and other models such as RandomForests and XGboost(ensemble methods) give very similar accuracy for this dataset.
+The neural networks and other models such as RandomForests and XGboost(ensemble methods) give very similar accuracy for this dataset.

 We would prefer using the latter ones as the training time required to do them is much lesser than the former(neural networks).